smnski/TS_Test-Solutions/knowledge_questions/answers.md

 - Express - For HTTP server routing.
 - Bootstrap - For designing responsive frontend.
 - Mongoose - For simplifed database management in projects that utilize MongoDB.
+- Socket.IO - For real-time, bidirectional communication between clients and servers.

 ### How would you choose a backend?
 When would you use HTTP server, serverless functions or Websockets?
 1. I would use an HTTP server in applications utilizing REST APIs.
 This is my prefered choice, when building backend for projects based